square/connect-api-examples/connect-examples/v2/node_bookings/README.md

 This sample web application integrates the Square [Bookings API](https://developer.squareup.com/reference/square/bookings-api) and showcases some of its functionality, including:

-* Create booking
+* Creating bookings.
-* Update booking
+* Updating bookings.
-* Cancel booking
+* Canceling bookings.
-* Search availabilities
+* Searching availabilities.
-* List team member booking profiles
+* Listing team member booking profiles.
-* Retrieve team member booking profile
+* Retrieving a team member booking profile.

-In addition to using the Bookings API, the application demonstrates how to integrate the Boookings API with the following Square APIs:
+In addition to using the Bookings API, the application demonstrates how to integrate the Bookings API with the following Square APIs:

-* Calling the [Catalog API](https://developer.squareup.com/reference/square/catalog-api) to create and retrieve catalog objects of the appointment service type.
+* Calling the [Catalog API](https://developer.squareup.com/reference/square/catalog-api) to create and retrieve catalog objects of the appointments service type.
-* Calling the [Customers API](https://developer.squareup.com/reference/square/customers-api) to create and retrieve customer profiles in the seller's customer directory.
+* Calling the [Customers API](https://developer.squareup.com/reference/square/customers-api) to create and retrieve customer profiles in the seller's Customer Directory.
 * Calling the [Locations API](https://developer.squareup.com/reference/square/locations-api) to get information about the seller's business location used throughout the application.
-* Calling the [Teams API](https://developer.squareup.com/reference/square/team-api) to retrieve the profile of a team member providing booked services in an appointment.
+* Calling the [Team API](https://developer.squareup.com/reference/square/team-api) to retrieve the profile of a team member providing booked services in an appointment.

 ## Setup